mubaarakhassan/camerax-high-res-analysis-issue/README.md

 ## More information?

-Look into the the analysis folder for more info about the which resolution works or not.
+Look into the the [analysis](https://github.com/mubaarakhassan/camerax-high-res-analysis-issue/blob/main/RESOLUTION-COMPARISON-TABLE.md).

 ## Notes